 About Our Team & What We Do

 The College Bowl Team competes in a number of different formats of intercollegiate "quiz-bowl" style academic competition.
-The games are generally between two teams of four players, who "ring in" on an electronic buzzer system as "tossup" questions are being read.
+The games are generally between two teams of four players, who "buzz in" on an electronic buzzer system as "tossup" questions are being read.
 If we answer a question successfully, the team earns points and more detailed bonus questions on which the team can confer before answering.
 If we answer the "tossup" incorrectly, we may or may not be penalized, and the question is finished for the other team.
 Depending on the format of the match (see "Formats" below), it may or may not be timed, and the questions may be on a number of different topics.
-The University of Chicago College Bowl Team has won more national championships (15) than any other team in the modern era of the game, and we continue to be successful at all formats.
+The University of Chicago College Bowl Team has won more national championships than any other team in the modern era of the game, and we continue to be successful at all formats.

 Our team competes in three different types of tournaments, each with its own rules and specific format: ACF, NAQT, and Invitationals.

 NAQT (National Academic Quiz Tournaments) was formed in 1996 by several very experienced former players in response to continued complaints about CBI's format & question quality.
-NAQT matches consist of two 10-minute halves, with tossups worth 15 points if they're answered correctly before a certain point in the question ("Power Points") and 10 points thereafter.
-Bonuses are always worth a total of 30 points.
+NAQT matches consist of two timed halves, with tossups worth 15 points if they're answered correctly before a certain point in the question ("the Power mark") and 10 points thereafter.
+Bonuses are worth ten points per part for a maximum total of 30 points.
 Questions are on various topics; they are a bit more academically-oriented than those of CBI but significantly less so than those of ACF.
-We have won every NAQT Midwest Sectional ever held (7).
-For more info on NAQT, click here.
+For current NAQT rules, click here.
+For information regarding NAQT's subject distribution click here.